red-hat-academy/openshift-workshop/step2PersistentVolumes.md

 ### Patching the Deployment Config
 Now that you've made the pvc you have to add it to the hub pod's deployment config.

-`oc get volume dc/hub --add --name=hub-storage -t pvc --claim-name=hubclaim --overwrite`
+`oc set volume dc/hub --add --name=hub-storage -t pvc --claim-name=hubclaim --overwrite`

 Be sure to replace `hub-storage` with the volume you noted earlier from the deployment config that mounts to `/data` in the pod.